 BONUS Depreciation – Also, under the new law, we get a perk if we go out and buy a new OR USED car.
 That’s right.
 It doesn’t have to be ‘brand’ new either... just new to you.
 This ‘Bonus’ is to stimulate the economy.
 The bonus depreciation is $8,000 and comes off the top!
 Here’s the math:

 - $32,000 basis for standard deprecation, which will NOW BE FULLY depreciated in the first 3 years!

 So what method is best for You – Actual or Mileage?
 This is where it gets tricky.
 There are lots of issues to consider:

 - The miles per gallon (MPG) on the vehicle

 - Total repairs or expected repairs and maintenance

-– However, the drawback isn’t a surprise for those that have leased a vehicle before—the mileage limitations can really bite you in the end.
-For example, if you are only allowed 15,000 miles annually under the lease, when you turn in the vehicle at the end of the leasing period, you have to pay for every mile you went over—buckle up!!
+- The Drawback isn’t a surprise for those that have leased a vehicle before – The mileage limitations by the manufacturer/dealer can really kill you financially at the end of the Lease.
+For example, if you are allowed 15,000 miles annually under the Lease, when you turn in the vehicle at the end of the leasing period, you have to pay for every mile you went over—buckle up!!

 - The Benefit of Leasing is for those that want a second car for those nicer appointments – You aren’t going to be blowing a bunch of miles in this situation and you can have a more luxurious vehicle to take clients and customers out to lunch in and make sales calls.
 However, it’s critical you have a separate vehicle for personal or business use where you can burn through the miles, and NOT on the leased vehicle.